codiewio/codenire/README.md

 ```

 # Run/Set Up
-You can Run Playground local (or on MacOS/Ubuntu) via Docker Compose
+You can Run Playground local (or on MacOS/Ubuntu) via Docker Compose.

+**[!]
+If you start on MacOS you can't start with gVisor Environment**

 ```yaml
 services: